 Papua New Guinea (PNG) is the largest economy among the Pacific Islands and offers enormous trade and investment potential.
 Key investment prospects are in infrastructure development, a growing urban-based middle-class market, abundant natural resources in mining, oil and gas, forestry, and fisheries.

-Under the banner of “Take-Back PNG,” Prime Minister James Marape’s government endorsed a fair, open, and collective approach in its decision-making processes, especially decisions concerning the proper management of the country’s resources and investment returns.
+Prime Minister James Marape’s government is concentrating efforts towards large scale investments and trade and is looking to increase manufacturing and downstream processing to reduce dependency on imports and increase the country’s export marketplace.
+The Government of Papua New Guinea (GoPNG) endorses a fair, open, and collective approach in its decision-making processes, especially decisions concerning the proper management of the country’s resources and investment returns.

-The government recognizes the need for climate change action and has submitted its Enhanced National Determined Contributions (NDC).
-PNG’s proposed climate change mitigation, and adaptation strategies to achieve full carbon neutrality by 2050 are conditionally.
-The government has mainstreamed climate change mitigation and adaptation strategies into its national long-term visions, plans, and strategies.
-PNG’s climate change envoy at the COP26, stressed, and leveraged preservation of the country’s rainforests for climate change action, and the need for economic development and sustainable FDI along these lines.
+The GoPNG recognizes the need for climate change action and has submitted its Enhanced National Determined Contributions (NDC).
+PNG’s proposed climate change mitigation, and adaptation strategies to achieve full carbon neutrality by 2050 are conditional.
+The GoPNG made climate change mitigation and adaptation strategies into its national long-term visions, plans, and strategies.
+As PNG is already beginning to see climate refugees on its shores, the climate change envoy at COP27, stressed, and leveraged preservation of the country’s rainforests and oceans for climate change action, and the need for economic development and sustainable FDI along these lines.